Mtporter97/mtporter97/README.md

 <p>Welcome to my page!</p>

-<p>My name is Matthew Porter, <a href="https://catalog.ysu.edu/undergraduate/colleges-programs/college-science-technology-engineering-mathematics/department-computer-science-information-systems/bsas-information-technology/">BASc Information Technology</a>, <a href="https://www.linkedin.com/in/matthew-porter-ysu/">Graduate of Youngstown State University.</a></p>
+<p>My name is Matthew Porter, <a href="https://catalog.ysu.edu/undergraduate/colleges-programs/college-science-technology-engineering-mathematics/department-computer-science-information-systems/bsas-information-technology/">BSIT Information Technology</a>, <a href="https://www.linkedin.com/in/matthew-porter-ysu/">Graduate of Youngstown State University.</a></p>

   <p> I am a recent graduate of Youngstown State University,</p>

   # 💫 About Me:
-🔭 Currently, I am working on a few projects (they will eventually be posted here).<br>🌱 I’m currently preparing for the Microsoft SC-900 Exam.<br>⚡ Fun fact: I dabble in 3-D Printing and Resin making.<br>😄 Pronouns: He/Him
+🔭 Currently, I am working on a few certifications.<br>🌱 I’m currently preparing for the Microsoft SC-900 Exam.<br>⚡ Fun fact: I dabble in 3-D Printing and Resin making.<br>😄 Pronouns: He/Him

  <h2>🌐 How to Reach Me:</h2>